Super-Ninja-Developers/faridcodes/articles/building-my-own-ai-assistant.md

 Rather than waiting for the perfect AGI solution, AFI represents a practical approach to artificial intelligence - one that grows and evolves alongside its user, learning from real-world applications and challenges.

+# Setting Boundaries: What AFI Won't Do
+It's important to note that not everything in my life will be delegated to AFI.
+Playing the bandoneón, spending time with my son, and tending to my garden will remain firmly outside its scope - at least for now...
+These aspects of life represent the irreplaceable human experiences that technology should enhance, not replace.

 ## Technical Implementation Notes

 The system will be composed of various tools and agents, each designed to emulate specific aspects of my daily work.
 The key is not to create a single monolithic AI, but rather a coordinated system of specialized components that can work together seamlessly.